YU Yureka: Specifications

 Volume rocker button is located on the left side and the power/standby button on the right.
-The 3.5mm audio-jack is located on top and the micro USB charging and data transfer port is located on the base.
+The 3.5 mm audio-jack is located on top and the micro USB charging and data transfer port is located on the base.
 There is no Micromax branding on the phone, instead, the YU brand name in a light blue colour is visible on the back.

 Hardware

 Processor and storage

 It's powered by the 64-bit ARMv8 Qualcomm Snapdragon 615(MSM8939) system on chip which houses an octa-core processor and the Adreno 405 GPU clocked at 550 MHz.
-It comes paired with 2GB of DDR3 RAM and offers 16GB of storage of which 12.8GB is available to the user.
-The storage is expandable via the microSD card slot by 32GB.
+It comes paired with 2 GB of DDR3 RAM and offers 16 GB of storage of which 12.8 GB is available to the user.
+The storage is expandable via the microSD card slot by 32 GB.